 Carnegie Science Center is a blast with kids of any age.
 They have an actual submarine you can walk through, an Imax theater, a robot display, and so many fun activities, your day will fly by with not a whisper of the dreaded word… bored!

-4. Raccoon Creek State Park has it all.
+Raccoon Creek State Park has it all.
 A beach (man made, of course), fishing, boat rentals, water bike rentals, gorgeous hiking trails, and a wildflower reserve.
 A great way to get your kids out and moving!

 While it might not pop up on the radar for most Pittsburgh parents, Station Square holds a treasure of great activities to do with the kids.
 The Gateway Clipper fleet is a group of old-time steam boats that tour the city, and frequently have kid-related rides such as ice cream socials.
-Station Square also has the dancing fountains that kids love to play in (the fountains dance to music)~the Hard Rock cafe has a great patio over looking the fountains.
+Station Square also has the dancing fountains that kids love to play in (the fountains dance to music) and the Hard Rock Cafe has a great patio over looking the fountains.

-10. During the holiday season, Downtown Pittsburgh is a wonderland.
+During the holiday season, especially, Downtown Pittsburgh is a wonderland.
 The streets are lit up and everywhere you turn there are things to see.
 Start at Macy’s and take in the exquisite window displays, walk a few blocks down, and take in Market Square and PPG place.
-The gingerbread house contest displays are always a favorite, and after working up an appetite for the holidays, head on over to the ice rink in PPG place!
+The gingerbread house contest displays are always a favorite, and after working up an appetite for the holidays, head on over to the ice rink in PPG place.